jasonrdsouza/recipes/docs/bourbon-infinity-bottle.md

   - "**2021-12-26** I've added quite a few bourbons since last tasting the bottle, but even with all of the additions, the same core flavor backbone I remember from before seems to come through.
 These latest bottles include mostly standard flavor profile bourbons, like the Old Tub, Basil Hayden, and Featherbone.
 I was hoping that the Jack single barrel would be interesting, but ended up finding it not worth the additional cost.
 The Old Bardstown had a similar flavor profile to Rowan's Creek (which I quite like), but not as good.
 Overall the bottle tastes mostly the same, if a little subdued by these lower proof and relatively unremarkable additions."
   - "**2021-12-28** After a few recommendations from friends, I picked up some Bowman offerings.
 Both the Bowman Brothers small batch and Isaac Bowman port finished were delicious, and I'm interested in trying more Bowman products.
 I like most Old Forester bottles, and the Statesman was no exception, with a sweeter more fruity taste.
 I don't think it's quite as good as their 1920 or 1897, but still a solid bourbon.
 Finally, I decided to try Jefferson's reserve, which was surprisingly full flavored for the price...
 I'll definitely be checking out their other offerings."
   - "**2022-01-03** The Iron Smoke Bottled in Bond reminds me of Hudson Baby bourbon.
 I picked up Tuthilltown's Bright Lights bourbon, which seems like their closest replacement for the discontinued Hudson Baby, but it's nothing alike, tasting much more run-of-the-mill.
 I presume that's because of its more traditional mashbill, but am disappointed overall.
 Finally, even though I didn't think the Basil Hayden was anything remarkable, I learned that their Toast offering has an interesting flavor profile due to the addition of brown rice to the mashbill.
 It does have a mellow creamyness, but not enough spice or flavor to keep me interested.
 It seems to be mostly lost in the infinity bottle."
+  - "**2022-02-16** My last few additions have included stalwarts like the Willett Family Estate Rye, and Knob Creek 12.
+The Willett Rye especially adds a nice spicyness, like a more refined version of Rowan's Creek.
+I decided to add a bit of the Balcones Single Malt because I really enjoyed its richness, and figured it would complement the existing flavors in the bottle.
+I think I'll start standardizing on 2oz going forward instead of 3, since the bottle is getting pretty full."
 basedon:
   - Lifelong bourbon exploration
   - "[WineEnthusiast Whiskey Blending Guide](https://www.winemag.com/2018/06/25/whiskey-blending-guide/)"